Video: Supporters 60th Anniversary Gathering – 3rd Feb 2018

 In 2014, we were contacted by United who wanted to know if there was anything that they could do to help promote the supporter’s anniversary gathering.
 We were given assurances that the they were not wanting to take the event over but could see the importance and growth of it.
 As a result of our email conversations, the Club organised and paid for the printing of a brochure and songsheet designed by Elaine Giles (co-founder of the munich58.co.uk website).
 They very kindly did this again in 2016 and subsequent years.

 2015: The Rev. Joins Us

-In 2016, in addition to Pete and Kady, Steve Douglas, another local United fan, who writes poetry, read out a poem that he had written about The Busby Babes and The Munich Crash.
+In 2015, in addition to Pete and Kady, Steve Douglas, another local United fan, who writes poetry, read out a poem that he had written about The Busby Babes and The Munich Crash.
 Steve had previously sent me a copy of the poem and we invited him to read it.
 Also in 2015, we were honoured to have Rev. John Boyers, the Club Chaplain at United, lead the anniversary gathering.
 Rev. John lead the official 50th anniversary memorial service in 2008 – the one that the players attended.

 Resources and Downloads

 - Photos and videos that I’ve taken from previous supporters anniversary gatherings can be found on one of my other websites – http://theflowersofmanchester.co.uk/

 - Download a copy of The Munich58 Munich Memorial Booklet including the Songsheet and Poems

 - Download a sample of Fifty Years here.
 To buy a copy of the song on CD, please contact Pete via his website.
 All proceeds to charity.